psx-spx/psx-spx.github.io/docs/pocketstation.md

 Before changing CLK\_MODE, F\_WAIT1 and F\_WAIT2 should be adjusted accordingly (see there for details).
 Note that many memory regions have waitstates, the full CPU speed can be reached mainly with code/data in WRAM.<br/>
+For emulator authors: Note that some Pocketstation software will expect bit 4 of CLK\_MODE to go from 0 to 1 rather than just polling it until it's 1.
+For this reason, emulating bit 4 as always being 1 can very likely break.<br/>

 #### 0B000004h - CLK\_STOP - Clock stop (Sleep Mode)
 Stops the CPU until an interrupt occurs.
 The pocketstation doesn't have a